Fugitive killer eludes Pennsylvania police for eighth day as wary residents keep a watchful eye

 Since the escape, there have been eight sightings that police believe could be Cavalcante, the latest around noon Thursday, said state police Lt.
 Col. George Bivens.

 A civilian saw someone who looked like Cavalcante running through an area near Longwood Gardens, one of the country's top botanical gardens.
-A trail surveillance video had captured Cavalcante walking through the garden grounds Monday night.
+A surveillance camera on a trail had captured Cavalcante walking through the garden grounds Monday night.

 “I’ve never felt more scared and more safe at the same time.
 It’s a really strange feeling,” said Jennie Brown, whose neighborhood is about 1.5 miles (2.4 kilometers) from the jail.

-Note: This story has been updated to correct the spelling of Cavalcante's first name to Danelo, not Danilo.